 Note that RMF applies only to tokens with Standard Access (see the rate sheet for more information on Standard Access).

 If your tool offers very limited and specialized functionality, and could not be used for creating and managing campaigns, ad groups, and ads, it may not qualify as a full-service tool.
 In this case, the creation and management RMF would not apply.
-If you’re not sure whether the RMF policy applies to your tool, contact the Google Ads API (AdWords API) Compliance team.
-The Google Ads API (AdWords API) Compliance team will decide whether your tool is full-service or not.
+If you’re not sure whether the RMF policy applies to your tool, contact the Google Ads API Compliance team.
+The Google Ads API Compliance team will decide whether your tool is full-service or not.
 Your tool may be reevaluated if the functionality changes significantly.

 The RMF policy ensures that advertisers have access to features and to the detailed performance data that can be found in Google Ads, no matter what combination of tools they choose to use.
 The RMF list contains policies as well as documentation resources for developers regarding each feature.
 If you have additional questions about the specific requirements for a given feature, contact the API compliance team.